cherkavi/security/README.md

 # security
-* PHP application for display images ( and manage them ), which were uploaded to the FTP server from remote IP camera(s)
+* PHP application for displaying images ( and manage them ), which were uploaded to the FTP server from remote IP camera(s)

 * If you have IP-cameras, just activate FTP notifications about moving in front of it ( them ).